MarchandMD/MarchandMD.github.io/2023/_posts/2023-08-26-Git-Rebasing.md

 published: true
 layout: post
 tags: git github
+title: Using Git Rebase
 ---

-### Learning How Git Rebase works

-Git is a massive tool.

-Generally, this is how I usually use git:
+This is how I usually use Git when developing on a project on Github

 1. I start on the `main` branch on my local machine
 2. Create a new branch
 3. Do some work
 4. git add
 5. git commit -m 'some commit message'
-6. Repeat steps 3 through 5
+6. Repeat steps 3 through 5, as necessary
-7. git pull origin main when I'm ready to push to the remote repository
+7. `git pull origin main` when I'm ready to push to the remote repository
 8. I then resolve any merge conflicts
 9. repeat steps 4 and 5, if necessary, then skip to step 10
 10. push changes to the remote repository on Github
-11. Open a Pull Request on/in the remote repository
+11. Open a Pull Request

 This article will modify the above steps to illustrate one way to use `git rebase`.